aregm/nff-go/README.md

 ```
 NFF-GO is an Open Source BSD licensed project that runs mostly in Linux user
 land.
 The most recent patches and enhancements provided by the community are
-available in the master branch.
+available in the *_develop_* branch. master branch provides the latest stable released version under the appropriate tag.

 ## Getting NFF-GO